lucaspalencia/cs-go/README.md

 ## Development

-To run `cs-go` on your local computer, following this step-by-step instruction.
+To run `cs-go` on your local computer, following this step-by-step instruction:

 ```
 $ git clone https://github.com/lucaspalencia/cs-go.git